isomerpages/moe-westviewpri/_our-curriculum-old/Core CCAs/Dance.md

 variant: tiptap
 ---
 <h2><br>Brief of CCA</h2>
-<p>The International Dance Club offers students the opportunity to explore
+<p>The Dance Club offers students the opportunity to explore and celebrate
-and celebrate diverse dance styles from around the world.
+diverse dance styles from around the world.
 Through engaging in various dance forms such as ballet, hip-hop and traditional cultural dances, students learn about different cultures while developing their creativity, coordination, and teamwork skills.
 The program encourages self-expression and physical fitness, fostering confidence and collaboration among participants.
 Regular practice sessions, performances, and cultural exchanges allow students to showcase their talents and deepen their appreciation for global dance traditions.</p>
 <h2>Teachers-in-Charge</h2>